Sir Godfrey Copley, 2nd Baronet: Death and legacy

 Copley died at his house in Westminster on 9 April 1709 after a few days' sickness, and was buried at Sprotbrough.
 He had one surviving daughter Catherine by his first wife, but with no male heir the baronetcy became extinct.
 The estates were left to a distant cousin Lionel Copley after whom they passed in 1766 to Copley's grandson Joseph Moyle, son of his daughter Catherine and her husband Joseph Moyle of Beke, Cornwall.
-Moyle junior, who was Clerk of the Signet, changed his surname to Copley by Act of Parliament on inheriting the Sprotbrough estate and was created a baronet in 1778.
+Moyle junior, who was Clerk of the Signet, changed his surname to Copley by a private act of Parliament, Moyle's Name Act 1767 (7 Geo.
+3. c.
+114 Pr.), on inheriting the Sprotbrough estate and was created a baronet in 1778.

 Copley is noted for making a bequest of £100 to the Royal Society in London in 1709, which provided the funding for an annual award, the Copley Medal, the Society's premier award for scientific achievement.
 It is Britain's oldest scientific honour, a prestigious forerunner of the Nobel Prize, "in trust for the Royal Society of London for improving natural knowledge."